 And despite our best intentions, these same egoic motivations often get smuggled into our pursuits of purpose and social change.
 Instead of foregoing greatness and achievement to serve the greater good, the greater good becomes our new vehicle for achieving individual greatness.
 We want to become great by doing good.

 Here’s my truth: Purpose has absolutely nothing to do with being the hero.
-It has nothing to do with being great.
+It has nothing to do with being great or special.
 It has nothing to do with being a success.
 It has nothing to do with achieving anything at all.

 Your purpose doesn’t need to be big.
 It doesn’t need to be visible.
 It doesn’t need to be impressive.
 It doesn’t need to consume your whole life.
 It doesn’t even need to be particularly difficult.